Reconsidering the Energy Efficiency of Spiking Neural Networks Inference from Analytical Perspectives: Introduction

 \textbf{Compute Energy ($E_{\text{Compute}}$):} This accounts for energy spent on arithmetic operations—additions in SNNs and multiplications plus additions in ANNs—and activation functions.
 Although SNNs replace multiplications with additions, potentially saving energy due to sparsity, actual energy savings depend on specific hardware implementations, arithmetic designs, operand data types, and the operational sparsity level.
-These details are discussed in Section~\ref{sec: compute}.

-\textbf{Data Movement Energy ($E_{\text{Data}}$):} Digital hardware fundamentally relies on moving data between storage (memory) and compute units, performing computations, and subsequently transferring data to the next computation stage or output.
-Specifically, for SNN and QNN architectures, this includes fetching weights and transferring intermediate activations.